Openbiblio is free open source software and can run on very low cost Web hosts. This could be the lowest cost first option for your library.

 There is a modified 0.7.2 in a different repository complete with fixes for MySQL and PHP 7.0 but there are still problems in other parts of the code and this is blocking the release of a 0.7.3.

-After developing the mysql/mysqli/PDO update, I would consider offering some help with other problems but the lack of steady releases suggests any contributions I make would be buried under "just one more fix".
-They need to release a beta version to encourage more participation by developers.
+After developing the mysql/mysqli/PDO update, I would consider offering some help with other problems but the lack of steady releases suggests any contributions I make would be buried without a release.
+They need to release beta versions to encourage more participation by developers.

 Another problem is the versions scattered all over the place, sourceforge and bitbucket, with more than one repository in bitbucket, plus the use of Mercurial instead of Git.
 Put everything in Git on github.